orlowdev/priestine-routing/README.md

 ### Assigning router to listen for connections

-The router itself cannot listen for **IncomingMessage**'s and to make it work you need to wrap it into a helper `withHttpRouter` and pass it to `http.createServer` as an argument:
+The router itself cannot listen for **IncomingMessage**'s and to make it work you need to wrap it into a wrapper `withHttpRouter` and pass it to `http.createServer` as an argument:

 #### HTTP